 Online Education Reduces Pollution

 With online education, as long as you have an internet connection you can do the work anywhere.
-Since there is no physical classroom, the amount of travelling between home and the school is reduced (well, it’s completely eliminated).
+Since there is no physical classroom, the amount of traveling between home and the school is reduced (well, it’s completely eliminated).
 As a result, pollution is cut as less journeys in cars have to be made.

-What you need to consider though is that even though less travelling is done, most students don’t have cars, and the public transport services such as buses and trains that they would use are still running.
+What you need to consider though is that even though less traveling is done, most students don’t have cars, and the public transport services such as buses and trains that they would use are still running.
 Just because some people are learning from home doesn’t mean a bus service is going to stop running.
 So you have to ask – is this really reducing pollution?

 Online Education Saves Electricity

 Your first reaction to this statement is most probably “No it doesn’t.
 Online education requires a computer and the internet, and so the use of a lot of electricity”.
 Parts of this statement are true.
 Online education does require a computer and the internet and this will use electricity.
 But “a lot of electricity” may be a little too far.
 This is because computers don’t use as much electricity as people think they do.

 Another point to consider is that students in a classroom need to feel comfortable.
 This means having good lighting, heating and air-conditioning, which all use a lot of electricity and energy.
 Therefore it can be argued that online learning is the greener option as it does not require any of these things on such a large scale.

 The conclusion of this post is yes.
 Compared to classroom based learning, online education is by far the greener option.
 This is because less paper is used, on a whole less travel is needed reducing pollution and it also saves a lot in energy costs.
 Online education is a sustainable way of learning, which is only going to become bigger in the near future.

 This is a guest post by Kate Simmons, a part-time blogger and student currently pursuing online studies at Kaplan University.